Vortex Flash Hider

 The Vortex Flash Hider or Vortex Flash Eliminator is a flash suppressor made by Smith Enterprise, Inc. for a variety of different rifles, carbines, machine guns and handguns.

 History

 The Vortex Flash Hider was developed in 1984, and a patent was secured in 1995.
 Sonja Sommers and Ron Smith of SEI developed the Vortex Flash Hider that incorporates a 5-, 10- and 15-degree twisted helix design, which eliminates up to 99% of visible muzzle flash.
 The Vortex is somewhat reminiscent of the original "three-prong flash hider" found on the original Vietnam-era M16.
-However, the Vortex is more robust and makes use of four solid tines, which are four equally spaced and angled 6° from a centerline of the body.
+However, the Vortex is more robust and makes use of four solid tines, which are equally spaced and angled 6° from a centerline of the body.
 The Vortex is the only flash suppressor in the world with a helical flute design that breaks up the flash at multiple locations and angles.
 SEI makes the Vortex for M16s, AR-15s, M14s, Steyr AUGs and certain pistols such as the Heckler & Koch USP Tactical model.